FoodIsLifeBGP/banana-rails/README.md

   **[Donor/Client](https://github.com/FoodIsLifeBGP/banana-rn)**

+- The docker offers hot reload features so every modification of files under the project directory would be updated in real time, and there is no need to restart the backend server.

-- The docker offers hot reload features by synchornzing the files between project directory and container directory, for more details, look at comment at `volumes` configuration under `docker-compose.yml` file in the project root directory.
+  - The underlying mechanism is that docker synchronizes the files between project directory and container directory.
+For more details, look at comment at `volumes` configuration under `docker-compose.yml` file in the project root directory.

 ## Admin: TBD